Continuing Education Activity

 Etiology

 A cyst is an epithelial-lined cavity.
-The epithelial lining of odontogenic cysts arises from the odontogenic epithelium, which includes reduced enamel epithelium (REE), the epithelial cell rest of Serres, and the epithelial cell rest of Malassez (ERM).[1]
+The epithelial lining of odontogenic cysts arises from the odontogenic epithelium, which includes reduced enamel epithelium (REE), the epithelial cell rest of Serres, and Malassez (ERM).[1]
 The REE is the epithelium that surrounds the developing crown of the tooth.
-The rests of the Serres are remnants of the degeneration of the dental lamina, which is responsible for initiating tooth formation during the sixth week of embryonic life.
+The rest of the Serres are remnants of the degeneration of the dental lamina, which is responsible for initiating tooth formation during the sixth week of embryonic life.
 The ERM is residual cells from the disintegration of Hertwig’s epithelial root sheath, which initiates root formation.
 Ultimately, these rests become entrapped within the maxillary and mandibular gingiva and the alveolar bone.[2]

-Residual cysts are very similar to periapical cysts as they both have an inflammatory etiology.
-Residual cysts are a result of inadequate removal of the periapical cyst at the time of extraction.
+Residual cysts are similar to periapical cysts as they both have an inflammatory etiology.
+Residual cysts result from inadequate removal of the periapical cyst at the time of extraction.
 Microscopically, residual cysts are identical to periapical cysts.[1][2]

 Paradental cysts are odontogenic cysts with an inflammatory etiology.
 Depending on the tooth and the location, they may be given such terms as a buccal bifurcation cyst or mandibular infected buccal cyst.
 These cysts occur at the crown or root of a partially or fully erupted tooth.
-They are located on the buccal, mesial, or distal aspects of the tooth.
+They are located on the tooth's buccal, mesial, or distal aspects.
 Paradental cysts result from inflammation of the junctional epithelium within the gingival sulcus of an erupting or erupted tooth.
-The associated tooth frequently has a buccal enamel extension, which is generally the initiator of an inflammatory reaction.[2][4][2]
+The associated tooth frequently has a buccal enamel extension, generally the initiator of an inflammatory reaction.[2][4][2]

 Epidemiology